 All employees shall be made aware of the Departmental or Agency site-specific loss prevention plan upon orientation.
-Documentation shall include employees' signatures acknowledging receipt of the plan and/or how to access the plan.
+Documentation shall include either employees' signatures (for written copy) or read receipt (for electronic copy) acknowledging receipt of the plan and/or how to access the plan.
 Each location shall maintain a minimum of one (1) hard copy available for review by employees at all times or provide access to the program electronically.